Crypto-Capable/ambassadors-dao-contracts/README.md

 2. [NEAR-CLI](https://docs.near.org/docs/tools/near-cli#setup)
 3. [Rust](https://www.rust-lang.org)

-Once your account is setup and all the components are installed on your system, follow the next steps to create a DAO factory and a DAO.
+Once your account is setup and all the components are installed on your system, follow the next steps to create a DAO.

 <details>
 <summary>1.
 Login with your account.</summary>